sowcow/blog/content/posts/sputnik.md

 Anyway it is interesting that the final "straw" was Andrey Movchans video (from London) where he discusses vaccines and recommends doing it in an interesting way.

+I can't imagine say two years ago that I will:

+1. take chips virus
+2. by the advice of a financial manager from London
+3. at the same day with the president
+4. while feeling good about doing it

 So everything about me getting into it is non-straightforward.